 Every relationship is unique, and so are its struggles.
 Some couples may fight about spending too much on an unexpected night out, while others might be vehemently opposed to the idea of ever moving in together.
 These aren’t necessarily bad things, as long as you can work through them and find a solution that works for both of you.
 However, sometimes your relationship can be so unique that it presents a problem nobody else has.

-There are more than one reasons why families need counselling at a time in their lives:
+There are more than one reasons why families need counseling at a time in their lives:

 - Loss of a family member or pet